Howard Baldwin: Honors

 The WHA's Robert Schmertz Memorial Trophy was originally named the Howard Baldwin Trophy in his honor.
 In 2010, he was elected as an inaugural inductee into the World Hockey Association Hall of Fame in the builders category.

 Baldwin Entertainment Group

 In addition to his interest in professional hockey, Baldwin has also pursued a career in film as a producer with his wife and producing partner, Karen Mulvihill Baldwin.
 The Baldwins produced such films as Mystery, Alaska, Odd Man Rush, Sudden Death, From the Hip, Spellbinder, and Joshua, among others.
+In 1999, Baldwin co-founded GoCoverage.com with Steve Tisch and Jon Avnet, but soon collapsed.
+In 2000, he started Crusader Entertainment, but left in 2004 to start Baldwin Entertainment Group.